K-256/planning_center_thingy/README.md

 # ProPresenter API Connection
 - Enable network in ProPresenter settings
 - Set machine ip and port in config section
+- Make sure your stage display has a text box that shows the stage mesage

 # Why is it called glass rock?
 - A glass rock looks cool and if you drop it, it explodes